soudev/knowledge.mine/stuff/frontend.javascript.testes.md

 * [A clear and concise introduction to testing Koa with Jest and Supertest | Valentino G's Blog](https://www.valentinog.com/blog/testing-api-koa-jest/) - (2017/09/13) Did you know you could use async/await with Jest?
 Here's an introduction to writing cleaner code while testing, with Jest and Supertest

+--

+* [[GitHub] kulshekhar / ts-jest](https://github.com/kulshekhar/ts-jest) - A preprocessor with sourcemap support to help use Typescript with Jest

 #### Headless Chrome